 Editor’s Note: Support other monitoring types over T8 API is FFS.

-The <nwMonitoringReq> resource is a child of <remoteCSE> or <AE> and is used to request that the MN-AE (Fog Node) retrieves the Underlying Network information.
+The <nwMonitoringReq> resource is a child of <remoteCSE> or <AE> and is used to request that the MN-AE (Edge/Fog Node) retrieves the Underlying Network information.
 The resource provides the characteristics of the Underlying Network status in a particular geographic area such as congestion status and number of devices.

 Table 9.4.2.3.2-1: New Attributes of <nwMonitoringReq> Resource